 - Select the size of the display.
 The pixel measurement of the template or canvas should match the TV’s maximum resolution capability to ensure the highest quality display.

 - Create or utilize a template.
 Templates offer guidelines for filling in various menu sections and adding in personal design touches such as borders or logos.
 They ensure that the space in the canvas is used correctly.
-A display template can be created in a wide variety of online platforms, from Google Slides or PowerPoint to specialized design software.
+A display template can be created in a wide variety of online platforms, from Google Slides or PowerPoint to specialized TV menu board software.

 - Fill in the template.
-Add the restaurant’s logo and name prominently, usually at the top of the screen.
+Add the restaurant’s logo and name prominently, usually at the top of TV menu screens.
 Use a high-resolution logo image file.
 From there, fill in the section headings and menu items as appropriate.
 Be sure to add proper descriptions and keep prices in their own column.

 - Save your display.
 Save the file both on a device and in cloud storage if possible.